zoseee/zoseee/README.md

 ### Hi there 👋
 ### Name: Jakob Tiger
-### Currently enrolled in courses COMPE561, COMPE475, EE330, COMPE596 at SDSU

 <!--
 **zoseee/zoseee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.